Can you use a tankless water heater with well water?

-Also, unlike a tank system that allows sediment to settle at the bottom of the tank, you will need to filter your water before it enters the tankless.
+In addition, your well water is not usually treated.
+If your well water is hard, it will require more maintenance to keep your tankless running at peak performance.
+And unlike a tank system that allows sediment to settle at the bottom of the tank, you will need to filter your water before it enters the tankless.

-In essence, the three things that have to be dealt with before you can install are:
+In essence, the three things that you need to deal with before you can install a tankless water heater with a well are:

 - The water pressure coming from the well

-- The quality of the water, ie whether it is hard or has lots of sediment
+- The quality of the water, i.e whether it is hard or has lots of sediment

 Once you have these things dealt with then a tankless water heater will work out just fine.